CameronCombs578/Knowledge-Base-Combs/content/americas-habitats-animals/americas-amphibians.md

 ---
 # Introduction

+>_"Amphibians are the environmental canaries in the coal mine, telling us when ecosystems are in trouble."_
+>— Adapted from David B. Wake (herpetologist)

 North America is rich in a diverse collection of creatures, especially when it relates to amphibians. **Amphibians** are **cold-blooded vertebrate** animals, meaning that they change their body temperature depending on their environment.
 This section discusses these creatures' environments and how they adapt to them.
 ### Habitats